clue/reactphp-buzz/README.md

 method.
 If you want to use any other or even custom HTTP request method, you can use the [`send()`](#send) method.

-Each of the above methods supports async operation and either *resolves* with a [`ResponseInterface`](#responseinterface) or *rejects* with an `Exception`.
+Each of the above methods supports async operation and either *fulfills* with a [`ResponseInterface`](#responseinterface) or *rejects* with an `Exception`.
 Please see the following chapter about [promises](#promises) for more details.

 ### Promises

 Sending requests is async (non-blocking), so you can actually send multiple requests in parallel.
 The `Browser` will respond to each request with a [`ResponseInterface`](#responseinterface) message, the order is not guaranteed.
-Sending requests uses a [Promise](https://github.com/reactphp/promise)-based interface that makes it easy to react to when a transaction is fulfilled (i.e. either successfully resolved or rejected with an error):
+Sending requests uses a [Promise](https://github.com/reactphp/promise)-based interface that makes it easy to react to when an HTTP request is completed (i.e. either successfully fulfilled or rejected with an error):

 ```php
 $browser->get($url)->then(